 Erriapus |

-ESA |
+ESA (European Space Agency) |

 Escape Velocity |

-EST |
+EST (Eastern Standard Time) |

-Eastern Standard Time.
-The time used during Autumn/Fall and Winter on the East Coast of North America, the west coast in South America, the Bahamas and some Caribbean islands.
-The time is five hours behind GMT (Greenwich Mean Time) and UTC (Universal Time Coordinate).
-As Florida falls under Eastern Standard Time, many launches from Kennedy Space Center are referred to under the EST time. |
+Eastern Standard Time is used during autumn and winter in the eastern United States, parts of South America, the Bahamas, and some Caribbean islands.
+It is five hours behind GMT (Greenwich Mean Time) or UTC (Universal Time Coordinated).
+EST is often used when referring to space launches from Kennedy Space Center. |

 Euanthe |